dimagi/django-cte/README.md

 ## Uploading to PyPI

 Package and upload the generated files.
+This assumes the `django-cte` repository has been configured in `~/.pypirc`.

 ```
 pip install -r pkg-requires.txt

 python setup.py sdist bdist_wheel
-twine upload dist/*
+twine upload --repository=django-cte dist/*
 ```